-6 ANNUAL MONITORING AND REPORTING PROCESS
+5 ANNUAL MONITORING AND REPORTING PROCESS

-- 6.1 Institutions with Accredited and Candidate status are required to submit Annual Monitoring Reports (AMOR) to inform the CoA of continuing good practice and any changes or emerging issues that may affect the institution's ability to deliver the curriculum in compliance with the Standards. - 6.2 Additional reports may be requested by the CoA where there are, or may be, matters of concern or lack of clarity in relation to the continued accreditation or candidate status of the institution. - All annual and additional reports will be submitted to the CoA at dates specified by the CoA.
-A representative of the institution will be invited to present the AMoR to the annual meeting of the CoA, which normally takes place in the autumn, and discuss any relevant issues.
-The AMoR will refer to the immediate past academic year. - Any action points arising from annual and/or additional reports will be notified in writing to the Head/Principal of the institution.
+- 5.1 Institutions with Accredited status are required to submit Annual Monitoring Reports (AMOR) to inform the QAAC of continuing good practice and any changes or emerging issues that may affect the institution's ability to deliver the curriculum in compliance with the Standards. - 5.2 Additional reports may be requested by the QAAC where there are, or may be, matters of concern or lack of clarity in relation to the continued accreditation of the institution. - 5.3 All annual and additional reports will be submitted to the QAAC at dates specified by the

-- 6.5 Where there is evidence of substantial non-compliance with the Standards, the CoA may, at any time and during the occasion of annual and/or additional reports and subsequent meetings, decide on ONE or BOTH of the following: - 6.5.1 Imposition of new or additional conditions on an existing accreditation. - 6.5.2 Imposition of a period of confidential probation and subsequent actions as described under 3.2.4.2.2. - 6.6 The AMoRs will be made available to Evaluation Teams at initial and re-accreditation events.
+- QAAC.
+A representative of the institution will be invited to present the AMOR to the annual meeting of the QAAC, which normally takes place in the autumn, and discuss any relevant issues.
+The AMOR will refer to the immediate past academic year. - 5.4 Any action points arising from annual and/or additional reports will be notified in writing to the Head/Principal of the institution. - 5.5 Where there is evidence of substantial non-compliance with the Standards, the QAAC may, - at any time and during the occasion of annual and/or additional reports and subsequent meetings, decide on ONE or BOTH of the following: - 5.5.1 Imposition of new or additional conditions on an existing accreditation. - 5.5.2 Imposition of a period of confidential probation and subsequent actions as described under 3.2.4.2.2. - 5.6 The AMoRs will be made available to Evaluation Teams at initial and re-accreditation events.

-7 FEES
+6 FEES